-Teams entering the University of Washington Tacoma VIBE’s Business Plan Competition must have at least one full-time or part-time student on the team who is enrolled in a degree-seeking program at an accredited college or university in Washington state.
-If you graduated in Summer quarter 2018 or later, you are considered a current student in the competition.
+- Teams entering the University of Washington Tacoma VIBE’s Business Plan Competition must have at least one full-time or part-time student on the team who is enrolled in a degree-seeking program at an accredited college or university in Washington state.
+If you graduated in Spring 2020 or later, you are considered a current student in the competition.

-In the Investment Round, no more than four team members, including both students and non-students, can present the new business concept to the judges.
-In the Final Rounds of the competition, only student team members will be allowed to make presentations to the judges.
+- In the Trade Show round, no more than four team members, including both students and non-students, can present the new business concept to the judges.
+In the Final Round of the competition, only student team members will be allowed to make presentations to the judges.

 Note: The Director of the VIBE and the Business Plan Advisory Board reserves the right to make the final determination of the eligibility of submitted business ventures.